-2.1 A motivating example
+2.1 A Motivating Example

 Cause-and-effect questions arise naturally in the context of nutrition or health, making causal analysis especially relevant.
-Consider the counterfactual question, If an individual changes from a regular diet to an LCD, would he / she be less likely to develop T2D?
+Consider the counterfactual question: If an individual changes from a regular diet to an LCD, would he / she be less likely to develop T2D?
 We can attempt to estimate the effect of diet on T2D from observational data.
 Any cause-and-effect inferences from observational data rely on restrictive assumptions and a specification of the underlying causal structure.
 In particular, we make the following assumptions.
 First, the treatment is a binary variable that indicates whether or not an individual follows an LCD.
-Second, body mass index (BMI) is a surrogate for obesity and mediates the effect of LCD on T2D (Lavie et al., 2009).
+The binary treatment LCD abstracts away the degree of LCD as this data there is clinical consultation Second, body mass index (BMI) is a surrogate for obesity and mediates the effect of LCD on T2D [23].
 Gender is a binary variable and age is an ordinal variable.
 Finally, the medical outcome T2D is an ordinal variable indicating status at time of reporting: non-diabetics, pre-diabetics, and diabetics.
-T2D categories rely on glycated haemoglobin (HbA1c) value.
+T2D categories rely on glycated haemo-globin (HbA1c) value.
 We also note that the BMI, age and gender variables reflect only the case demographics, i.e., the BMI, age and gender distributions among the tested individuals, and not the general demographics.
-We assume the coarse-grained causal graph in Figure 1, and motivate it by thinking of the following data-generating process: (1) LCD affects both BMI and the risk of T2D based on established knowledge of causal effects in nutrition studies (Bazzano et al., 2014; Halton et al., 2008; de Koning et al., 2011); (2) Gender and age affect BMI and the risk of T2D, but not the treatment LCD; (3) Conditional on the status of LCD, BMI, gender and age, T2D status is sampled as the medical outcome; (4) There are no hidden confounders (i.e., causal sufficiency).
-We discuss the role of unobserved variables in Section 6.
-We use arrows from one variable to another in the causal graph in Figure 1 (and all other causal graphs) to indicate causal relationships.
+We assume the coarse-grained causal graph in Fig. 1, and motivate it by thinking of the following data-generating process: (1) LCD affects both BMI and the risk of T2D based on established knowledge of causal effects in nutrition studies [7, 24, 25]; (2) Gender and age affect BMI and the risk of T2D, but not the treatment LCD; (3) Conditional on the status of LCD, BMI, gender and age, T2D status is sampled as the medical outcome; (4) There are no hidden confounders (i.e., causal sufficiency).
+We discuss the role of unobserved variables in Sect.
+6. We use arrows from one variable to another in the causal graph in Fig. 1 (and all other causal graphs) to indicate causal relationships.
 Under these assumptions, we can estimate the effect of LCD on T2D by adjusting for the confounders using the model of potential outcomes.